 Once we own a property, our asset management team follows a process to ensure that we are identifying ways in which we can mitigate exposure (and contribution) to climate change.
 Similar to our acquisitions strategy, we mine our portfolio for properties and engage with our tenants and managers to identify assets with excellent climate change-friendly profiles, and share best practices across operators.
 For example, our short term strategy has led us to engage a consultant on our Sunrise portfolio to identify ways to reduce energy consumption via installation of energy-reducing equipment on lighting, fans, and vending machines.
-An energy and emissions-reducing capital investment at 20 communities valued +\$3mm is underway in 2015; based on the results, we will evaluate similar programs more broadly across our portfolio if we determine that they generate reduced consumption and a return on the initial investment in equipment.
+An energy and emissions-reducing capital investment at 45 MOB sites valued \$3.65mm is underway in 2015 and 2016; built off of successful building upgrades and retrofit pilots in prior years.
+As these investments continue to generate strong risk adjusted returns, we continue to evaluate and invest in similar programs more broadly across our portfolio to reduce consumption and emissions.